 - Attorneys and their staff are encouraged to seek access to the Secure Remote Access (SRA) system and Officer of the Court Remote Access (OCRA) system for routine copies for all non-sealed civil and criminal court records.

 - SRA and OCRA purchases and renewals are back to normal.
 During COVID-19 we offered free and extended existing accounts 90 days and that 90 day period has expired.

-- Concealed handgun permit applications may be submitted via U.S. mail with a copy of your Driver’s License and copy of your completed Virginia Concealed Permit Safety Certification or will be taken in our office, by appointment.
+- Concealed handgun permit applications may be submitted via U.S. mail with a copy of your Driver’s License (or old concealed permit if a renewal) and copy of your completed Virginia Concealed Permit Safety Certification or will be taken in our office, by appointment.
 Please refer to the Virginia State Police website www.vsp.virginia.gov for an application and further information.

 Criminal Division (434) 455-2697

 Civil Division (434) 455-2620; option 1

 Deeds / Land Records (434) 455-2620; option 4

 Marriage Licenses (434) 455-2620

 Please refer to our website www.lynchburgva.gov/circuit-court or contact us by phone at 434-455-2620 with questions.

 - Pay My Fines (pay your criminal fines or costs)